-- (i) be generally in accordance with the measures referred to in section 5.4 of the DCP and in relation to Part 7, Special Requirements in Relation to Particular Development of the Planning Scheme; - (ii) be in context with and visually compatible with the height, scale and bulk of surrounding development and streetscape patterns; - (iii) not exceed the height of buildings on adjacent sites by more than two (2) storeys for those portions of the buildings adjacent to and visible from the street or pedestrian areas; - (iv) not exceed five (5) storeys in height; - (v) include a combination of design elements to reduce building bulk, scale and mass, such as projections, recesses, openings and variations in light/shade and three dimensional form, banding in surfaces, external framing, entry structures, pergolas and subtle variations in parapet design; - (vi) on corner allotments and where openings are not provided to building facades located within twenty (20) metres of the road alignment, maximise glazing at the ground floor level so as to display interior activity to the street; - (vii) include windows at upper levels which provide for viewing of external areas; - (viii) create an attractive presentation to all road frontages and external pedestrian thoroughfares through the use of clearly articulated and well proportioned access doorways, landscaping and no more than two (2) rows of carparking and a centre manoeuvring aisle; - (ix) orientate main entrances to address the street frontage or outdoor forecourt and provide well-lit pedestrian access and vehicular access to the street environment; - (x) allow sensitive environmental responses to slope, access and integration requirements; - (xi) be designed with attractive rooflines that complement the overall building design and include varying elements for visual interest; - (xii) provide attractive facades and entries through the use of horizontal and vertical variations in the façade, and other design features; - (xiii) complement the overall character of the Sector and the DCP area generally, whilst allowing corporate identity for tenants; - (xiv) incorporate materials and colours that are not highly reflective to avoid unreasonable glare nuisance to surrounding development; and - (xv) for all non-residential buildings greater than 2500m2 within this Sector, an Energy Efficiency Report must be submitted with the application for the Development Permit for Building Works.
+- (i) be in context with and visually compatible with the height, scale and bulk of surrounding development and streetscape patterns; - (ii) not exceed five (5) storeys in height; - (iii) include a combination of design elements to reduce building bulk, scale and mass, such as projections, recesses, openings and variations in light/shade and three dimensional form, banding in surfaces, external framing, entry structures, pergolas and subtle variations in parapet design; - (iv) on corner allotments and where openings are not provided to building facades located within twenty (20) metres of the road alignment, maximise glazing at the ground floor level so as to display interior activity to the street; - (v) include windows at upper levels which provide for viewing of external areas; - (vi) create an attractive presentation to all road frontages and external pedestrian thoroughfares through the use of clearly articulated and well proportioned access doorways, landscaping and no more than two (2) rows of car parking and a centre manoeuvring aisle; - (vii) orientate main entrances to address the street frontage or outdoor forecourt and provide well-lit pedestrian access and vehicular access to the street environment; - (viii) allow sensitive environmental responses to slope, access and integration requirements; - (ix) be designed with attractive rooflines that complement the overall building design and include varying elements for visual interest; - (x) provide attractive facades and entries through the use of horizontal and vertical variations in the façade, and other design features; - (xi) Blank walls should not exceed 15.0 metres and should be screened through use of planting; - (xii) complement the overall character of the Sector and the DCP area generally, whilst allowing corporate identity for tenants; - (xiii) incorporate materials and colours that are not highly reflective to avoid unreasonable glare nuisance to surrounding development and not incorporate unfinished building materials such as block work and concrete tilt up slabs on external building facades ; and - (xiv) for all non-residential buildings greater than 2500m within this Sector, an Energy Efficiency Report must be submitted with the application for the Development Permit for Building Works.
 This report is to be certified by a suitably qualified person that the building generally complies with the energy efficiency guidelines in this Sector Plan.